ProfSynapse/discordbot/README.md

 ## Roadmap
-1. Add limited memory.
-2. Add ability to upload sources from discord.
+1. Add ability to find and summarize shared links.

 ## Contributing